Who Are The Children?

 With an investment of time, energy, love and guidance, Partner Families can make a difference in the lives of the children and families in need.

 Individuals or couples can be licensed as partner parents.
 Partner Families receive financial reimbursement to meet the basic needs of the children.
-Children in the legal custody of the department may also be placed with relatives that can provide full-time care (relative care), protection and nurturing.
-Relatives who become licensed Partner Families may access the same services for children as non-relative Partner Families.

 What Do Partner Families Do?